pyeventsourcing/eventsourcing/README.md

 ## Overview

-What is event sourcing?
 One definition of event sourcing suggests the state of an event sourced application is determined by a sequence of events.
 Another definition has event sourcing as a persistence mechanism for domain driven design.
+In any case, it is common for the state of a software application to be distributed or partitioned across a set of entities or "models".

-It is common for the state of a software application state to be distributed or partitioned across a set of entities or "models".
 Therefore, this library provides mechanisms useful in an event sourced application: a style for coding entity behaviours that instantiate and publish domain events; and a way for the domain events of an entity to be stored and replayed to obtain the state of an entity on demand.

 This document highlights the main features of the library, provides instructions for installing the package, includes a detailed example of usage, describes the design of the software, and has